What's in your policy

 They’re both designed to share costs between you and the insurance company.
 The important thing is to choose a deductible amount that you’re comfortable paying if the need arises.

 One more important thing to remember about deductibles: if you want a low deductible, you’ll pay for it with a higher premium.
 It also works the other way: if you’re willing to accept a higher deductible, your premium will be lower.
-Neither is necessarily better—it just depends on your preference: * Do you want to pay less out of pocket when you actually seek vet treatment for your pet?
-Then get a lower deductible. * Do you want a lower fixed amount that you pay monthly, and are comfortable with a larger amount you’re on the hook for when you go to the vet?
-Then get a higher deductible.
+Neither is necessarily better—it just depends on your preference:

 This is the rate at which the insurance company covers eligible expenses (after the deductible is applied).
 Most pet insurance policies have reimbursement rates that range from 70-90%.
 Higher reimbursement rates will cost you more in terms of monthly premium.